thinker3197/ink/README.md

 # Haizhu.Pan

-Haizhu.Pan is personal blog use the Ink theme.
+Haizhu.Pan is personal blog (using the Ink'S theme).